openstack/ironic-specs/specs/approved/smartnics-to-dpus.rst

   based upon their experiences.

-With these high level and workflow changes, it will be much easier for an operator to orchustrate management actions across an single
+With these high level and workflow changes, it will be much easier for an operator to orchestrate management actions across an single node to extend further into distinct devices within the whole of the system.

 In this model, the same basic rules for child nodes would apply, they may have their own power supplies and their own power control, and thus have inherent